hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 The types of the parameters are restricted to the following: `null`, `bool`, `int`, `float`, `string`, any object type that implements
 `IMemoizeParam`, enum constants, tuples, shapes, and arrays/collections containing any supported element type.

-The interface type `IMemoizeParam` assists with memorizing objects passed to async functions.
+The interface type `IMemoizeParam` assists with memoizing objects passed to async functions.

 ### Exceptions